 We use a fleet of new Mercedes-Benz Vans and Minibuses.
 Our drivers are well trained and fully licesned for travel ground transportation.
 Our door to door service means that you will be pickup directly form your hotel and delivered to the same spot after the tour, for free.

-On the way, we will serve you our delicious packed lunch set freshly prepared everyday including: chicken & pasta salad, cheese sandwich, chocolate wafer and bottle of water.
+On the way, we will serve you our delicious packed lunch set freshly prepared everyday including: chicken salad, one of a fruit, chocolate wafer and bottle of water.
 We also offer vegetarian, vegan and gluten free options so if you need one, please remember to add a remark in your booking form.

 Please note that the maximum size of bags and backpacks allowed to carry on the Museum grounds is 30 x 20 x 10 cm.
 You can always leave your belongings inside the bus which will be parked nearby.
 Your whole tour is operated by the same driver so you don’t need to worry about your bag being left behind.

-Please note that this tour is not available on: 25th of December, 1st of January, Liberation Anniversary, Easter Saturday afternoon, Easter Sunday and March of the Living Day.
-If you have any doubts about availability of the tour on any particular day, please do not hesitate to ask our staff about it!
+Please note that this activity does not take place on: 25th of December, 1st of January, Liberation Anniversary, Easter Saturday afternoon, Easter Sunday and March of the Living Day.
+If you have any doubts about availability on any particular day, please do not hesitate to ask our staff about it!